What You'll Learn

 But up until recently, there was only anecdotal evidence of the behavior.
 Now, preliminary results from the first major study on wandering, conducted online by the Interactive Autism Network (IAN), provide advocates the hard data they’ve needed to take action.

 According to the responses from more than 800 parents, roughly 50 percent of children between the ages of 4 and 10 with an ASD wander at some point, four times more than their unaffected siblings.
 The behavior peaks at 4, but almost 30 percent of kids with an ASD between the ages of 7 and 10 are still eloping, eight times more than their unaffected brothers and sisters.

 Nearly half of the respondents said a child had been missing long enough to cause significant safety concerns, with 32 percent calling the police.
 Two out of three reported their wandering child had a “close call” with a traffic injury, while almost a third said their child had a “close call” with drowning.
-Another alarming statistic: 35 percent of families with wanderers reported their child is “never” or “rarely” able to communicate his name, address or phone number, either verbally or by writing or typing.
+Another alarming statistic: 35 percent of families with wanderers reported their child is “never” or “rarely” able to communicate their name, address or phone number, either verbally or by writing or typing.

 But extremely verbal “high functioning” children are a flight risk, too, because they may also have accompanying diagnoses such as language processing issues or anxiety, which can make it difficult for them to convey personal information in an understandable, appropriate way to first responders and others who might help them.
 Or they may just be so fixated on whatever’s interesting them, they don’t answer to their name.

 Highly stressful for parents